How to Write a Follow-up Email (That People Actually Respond To)

 How Do You Write a Follow-Up Email?

-1. Define the Purpose of Your Follow-up Email
+1. Define the Purpose of Your Follow-Up Email

 Now that you have this objective in mind, you can think about how to achieve it via your email.
 For example, you might decide to send a piece of educational content about your product or service that requests a follow-up conversation.